embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 ## In Nim:

-From a low-level perspective, instead of using an HTTP library as in the Crystal example above, we can use Status' very own Nim-Ethereum library to build our Ethereum transaction.
-Assuming we have imported `nim-eth` into our Nimble project, our Ethereum transaction can be built atop of the following:
+From a deeper, more low-level perspective; instead of using an HTTP library as in the Crystal example above, we can use Status' very own Nim-Ethereum library to build our Ethereum transaction.
+Assuming we have imported `nim-eth` into our Nimble project, our Ethereum transaction can be built atop of the following protocol:

 ``` nim
 import